-The failure categories listed above expand on the categories listed in IEC 61508 in order to provide a complete set of data needed for design optimization.
+The failure categories listed above expand on the categories listed in IEC 61508 which are only safe and dangerous, both detected and undetected.

 Depending on the application, a Fail High or a Fail Low failure can either be safe or dangerous and may be detected or undetected depending on the programming of the logic solver.
-Consequently, during a Safety Integrity Level (SIL) verification assessment the Fail High and Fail Low failure categories need to be classified as safe or dangerous, detected or undetected.
+Consequently, during a Safety Integrity Level (SIL) verification assessment the Fail High and Fail Low failure categories need to be classified as safe or dangerous, detected, or undetected.